thaliproject/thali/TDHReplicationManager.md

 # Background Reading

 This spec assumes the reader is reasonably familiar with the CouchDB synch model.
 That is the difference between one time and continuous synch as well as push vs pull.
 [This](http://guide.couchdb.org/draft/consistency.html) is a very high level overview of CouchDB sync but I would also read [this](http://wiki.apache.org/couchdb/Replication) and the links it has at the bottom.
-CouchBase lite does have [docs](http://developer.couchbase.com/mobile/develop/guides/couchbase-lite/native-api/index.html) but the key part for this spec is [here](http://developer.couchbase.com/mobile/develop/guides/couchbase-lite/native-api/replication/index.html).

 # Synching Scenarios